-We expect that revenues derived from our scoring solutions, account management solutions, fraud solutions, originations and collections and recovery solutions will continue to account for a substantial portion of our total revenues for the foreseeable future.
+We expect that revenues derived from our scoring solutions, fraud solutions, customer management solutions and tools will continue to account for a substantial portion of our total revenues for the foreseeable future.
 Our revenues will decline if the market does not continue to accept these products and services.
 Factors that might affect the market acceptance of these products and services include the following: